-Gallaudet University's Department of Communication Studies is an academic unit within the College of Arts and Sciences.
+Gallaudet University's Communication Studies program is an academic unit within the College of Arts and Sciences.
 Courses in the department are designed to provide an important liberal arts perspective on the process and use of communication.

 Communication studies is the study of formal and informal communication - communication at home, in the workplace, in social activities, through the mass media, and in the community.
 Interpersonal and public communication skills are competitive and marketable skills in the modern workplace.